 |Students||Can enter class and participate enables students to create Notes and Replies, participate in Polls, and Like feed items.

-Can view class but cannot contribute enables students to enter the class and see the same Content as the teacher, but cannot share Notes, Reply, or participate in Polls.
+Can view class but cannot contribute enables students to enter the Class and see the same Content as the teacher, but cannot share Notes, Reply, or participate in Polls.
+However, students can still submit online assessments and take online tests.

 Can open class but only see teacher posts enables parents to see teacher-created content, while student names and content are hidden.